Triple Glazing: Why We Sometimes Talk Customers OUT of It

 Reading Time: 8 Minutes

-• Don’t Buy for Sound: Standard triple glazing can amplify traffic noise due to resonance.
+• 🔊 Noise: Standard triple glazing can actually amplify traffic noise due to resonance.
 You need Acoustic Glass instead.

-• Consider the Weight: It is significantly heavier; older frames and hinges often cannot cope.
+• ⚖️ Weight: It is 50% heavier; older frames and friction hinges often cannot cope with the load.

-• The Verdict: In the mild South of England, High-Spec Double Glazing can be the smarter, more cost-effective choice.
+• Verdict: In the mild South of England, High-Spec Double Glazing is often the smarter, more cost-effective choice.

 In the window industry, “more” is usually sold as “better.”
 If two panes are good, three must be perfect, right?